WilyWren2/ReactNativeAxaMobileSdk/README.md

 </details>

-### viewLoaded( viewName, loadTime, screenCapture, completionBlock )
+### viewLoaded( viewName, loadTime, captureScreen, completionBlock )
 <details>
 <summary>Use this API to create a custom app flow with dynamic views.</summary>

 Parameters:
 - viewName is the name of the view loaded
 - loadTime is the time it took to load the view
-- captureScreen is a boolean value to enable/disable automatic screen captures.
+- captureScreen is a boolean value, if false screen capture is disabled for the current invocation of the API call
 - completionBlock is a function expecting a BOOL completed, and an errorString

+The value captureScreen, can allow (if true) or disable (if false) the screen capture for this current call.
+It may not be used to enable screen capture if screen capture is not already enabled by current policy.

 Successful execution of the method will have completed as YES and errorString as an empty string.
-In case of failure the completed is set to NO and errorString contains a message with a domain, code and localizedDescription.
+In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.

 ```
+var viewName = "my custom view";"
+var loadTime = 237;
+var captureScreen = false

 AXASDK.viewLoaded(viewName, loadTime, captureScreen, (completed, errorString) => {
     if (completed) {
         // everything is fine